eternalklaus/2018s-virus-eternalklaus/README.md

 `Eternal virus` has features like below

 1. `Eternalvirus` runs on x64 linux environment.
-2. `Eternalvirus` can infect linux binaries, including PIE binaris.
+2. `Eternalvirus` infects linux binaries, including PIE binaris.
-3. `Eternalvirus` can infect complicated binary such as `GNU Core Utils`.
+3. `Eternalvirus` infects complicated binary such as `GNU Core Utils`.
-4. `Eternalvirus` bypasses Antivirus by using anti-debugging technique.
+4. `Eternalvirus` bypasses detection of antivirus by adopting anti-debugging technique.
 <br>

 ### 3.2 How It Works?